 - Prices: adults (Gift Aid £10.80) £9.60, children (Gift Aid £5.40) £4.80, family tickets (Gift Aid £27) £24

 - Opening times: these vary – see website for full details.
 Last admission 1 hour before closing

 Lake District holidays

-Suitably worn out from their escapades, the kids, and you will be looking forward to a home-from-home where you can recuperate, ready for the next day.
-We have a fine collection of Lake District holiday cottages, with plenty to choose from.
+Suitably worn out from their escapades, the kids and you will be looking forward to a home-from-home where you can recuperate, ready for the next day.
+We have a fine collection of Lake District holiday cottages for families to choose from.